Alyssa Thomas: WNBA

+Connecticut Sun (2014–2024)

-Thomas was drafted 4th overall by the New York Liberty in the 2014 WNBA draft, and was draft-day traded to the Sun alongside Kelsey Bone.
-In her rookie season, she averaged 10.0 points and 5.1 rebounds in her with the Sun in 34 games with 28 starts.
+Thomas was drafted 4th overall by the New York Liberty in the 2014 WNBA draft, and was draft-day traded to the Connecticut Sun alongside Kelsey Bone.
+In her rookie season, she averaged 10.0 points and 5.1 rebounds with the Sun in 34 games with 28 starts.
 She was named to the 2014 WNBA All-Rookie Team.

 After her rookie season, Thomas would continue her role as starting power forward for the Sun.
 In 2017, Thomas would emerge as an all-star in the league.
 She scored a career-high 26 points in an 86–76 win over the Washington Mystics.
 She would then be voted into the 2017 WNBA All-Star Game, making it her first career all-star game appearance.
 Thomas would finish off the season setting new career-highs in scoring, rebounding, assists and steals as the Sun made the playoffs as the number 4 seed with a 21–13 record, receiving a bye to the second round, making it their first playoff appearance since 2012.
 In her first career playoff game, Thomas scored 20 points and grabbed 10 rebounds in an 88–83 loss to the Phoenix Mercury.

 In February 2018, Thomas re-signed with the Sun to a multi-year deal in free agency.
 On August 9, 2018, Thomas scored a season-high 22 points in a 101–92 victory over the Dallas Wings to help the Sun clinch a playoff spot.
 The Sun finished 21–13 with the number 4 seed and a bye to the second round.
 The Sun would yet again lose to the Phoenix Mercury in the second round elimination game by a final score of 96–86.